-We present a patient born in 1989.
-Alport syndrome underlying the end-stage renal insufficiency, in the presence of positive relevant family history, was diagnosed in the patient at the age of three years.
-Twelve years after the diagnosis, the patients developed end-stage renal insufficiency and was subjected to ambulatory peritoneal dialysis.
-The therapy was continued for one year, until renal transplantation.
-In October 2005, living related donor renal transplantation from the father was performed.
-The human leukocyte antigen typing of the donor and the recipient revealed haplo-identity at A, B, DR loci (MM 3/6), identical blood group (A Rh positive) and negative crossmatch.
-Analysis of virus antibody status before transplantation revealed positive immunoglobulin G against EBV both in the donor and in the recipient.
+In this study, we presented the case of a patient born 1989.
+Alport syndrome underlying the end-stage renal insufficiency, in the presence of positive relevant family history, was diagnosed in the patients at age of three.
+Twelve years after diagnosis, the patients developed end-stage renal insufficiency and was subjected to ambulatory peritoneal dialysis (APD).
+The therapy has been continued during one-year period, until renal transplantation.
+In October 2005, live-related donor renal transplantation from the father was performed.
+HLA typing of the donor and the recipient revealed haplo-identity at A, B, DR loci (MM 3/6), identical blood group (A Rh positive) and negative cross match.
+Analysis of virus antibody status before transplantation revealed positive IgG against EBV both in the donor and in the recipient.

-Induction therapy encompassed administration of antithymocyte globulin as follows: 7 mg/kgTT at transplantation day, 4 mg/kgTT on days 1 and 2 post-transplant, along with pulse corticosteroid therapy (750 mg on day 0, 500 mg on day 1, and 250 mg on day 2 post-transplant).
+Induction therapy encompassed administration of antithymocyte globulin as follows: 7mg/kgTT at transplantation day, 4mg/kgTT on days 1 and 2 post-transplant, along with pulse corticosteroid therapy (750mg on day 0.
+500mg on day 1 and 250mg on day 2 post-transplant).

-The maintenance therapy involved a combination of three immunosuppressive agents - tacrolimus, mycophenolate mofetil, and corticosteroid.
+The maintenance therapy involved combination of three immunosuppressive agents: tacrolimus, mycophenolate mofetil and corticosteroid.